This section is devoted to Khmer music and musical instruments from the 7th to the 16th centuries.

 The musicologist Alain Daniélou wrote: "It is difficult to determine with certainty in what proportions the classical Cambodian system, based on instruments with fixed sounds, resembles one of the ancient Indian systems or represents an independent tradition.
 Some melodic percussion have always existed in India, and it seems highly probable that the Gandhara-grama system (a seven-tone scale called the "celestial range"), already considered lost by the Sanskrit authors of the classical era, Refers to a melodic scale that is only found today in Indochina and Siam."

-The number 7 plays an important number in Vedic cosmology since it appears in conjunction with the name of the entire country, Sapta Sindhu, with the additional ideas of seven rivers, seven continents, seven islands, seven mountains, seven r.sis (the Pleiades), seven musical notes, and seven worlds.
+The number 7 holds a central position in Vedic cosmology.
+It is associated with the very name of the country, Sapta Sindhu, and with concepts such as the seven rivers, seven continents, seven islands, seven mountains, seven ṛṣis (the Pleiades), seven musical notes, and seven worlds.

-Tcheou Ta-Kouan (Zhou Daguan 周達觀), nickname Ts'ao-t'ing yi-min, was a native of Yong-kia in Tchö-kiang.
+Zhou Daguan 周達觀, nickname Ts'ao-t'ing yi-min, was a native of Yong-kia in Tchö-kiang.
 In 1296-1297, he accompanied a Chinese embassy which spent nearly a year in Cambodia.
 Back in China, he wrote a book that had disappeared but was partially copied in Chinese annals of 1380.
 The author brings a few elements on the presence of music.
 We quote here those translated by Paul Pelliot.*

 * Zhou Daguan et Paul Pelliot, Mémoires sur les coutumes du Cambodge de Tcheou Ta-Kouan, vol. 3, Adrien Maisonneuve, coll. « Œuvres posthumes », 1er mars 2003, 71-03 éd.
 (1re éd.
 1951), 178 p.